-Museums are dedicated to ensuring that students from diverse backgrounds have access to rewarding, engaging, and high-quality educational experiences.
-The Amistad Center for Art & Culture is dedicated to offering a robust in-person as well as virtual experience for all students as part of their classroom learning to enhance their knowledge in the areas of history, social studies, world regional studies, visual arts and humanity.
-We encourage students to think creatively and critically and allow visual arts to impact them throughout their educational journey.
+Museums are committed to ensuring that students from diverse backgrounds have access to enriching, engaging, and high-quality educational experiences.
+The Amistad Center for Art & Culture is dedicated to providing a robust in-person and virtual experience for all students, complementing their classroom learning and deepening their understanding of history, social studies, world regional studies, visual arts, and the humanities.

 The sessions will consist of studio, critique, and seminar sections which include learning the history of photography, camera function, lighting, printing, lectures and/or critiques from visiting artists and museum professionals and more.
-We will go on partial day excursions to various neighborhoods in Hartford to practice camera work and implement course material in real time.
+We will go on partial-day excursions to various neighborhoods in Hartford to practice camera work and implement course material in real time.
 You will be given homework assignments to complete in your off time at the end of each SNAP! session.

 Discover the stories of creativity, struggle, and jubilation in this new set of lesson plans and resources for K–12 educators featuring works of art from our collection that explore the richness and inspiration of artists of color.
 Each lesson plan encourages critical and historical thinking in students and strategies for social-emotional learning and cultural responsiveness.